 1. Ease of use

-Process automation software provides users with a dedicated interface for building workflows, making processes feel less daunting and easier to manage.
+Process automation software provides users with a dedicated interface for building automated workflows, making processes feel less daunting and easier to manage.
 Features like a visual drag-and-drop interface and integration with popular business apps make simple workflows available to every member of the business.
+Once deployed, automation software comes alongside employees to help them with their daily tasks, making execution faster and less prone to error.

 A flexible automation platform allows end users to create diverse workflows customized to their individual or departmental needs.
 Building a workflow step by step will allow it to shape itself around the task at hand, making it easier to use and less likely to cause mistakes.